-This picture might look more glamorous than our lives really are, but these are actual bodysuits made for Holden at Heather’s baby shower, which I hosted.
+This picture might look more glamorous than our lives really are, but these are actual hand-painted bodysuits made for Holden at Heather’s baby shower, which I hosted.
 Regular non-crafty friends made several of these in about a half hour.

 My college friend Meg, an experienced mom and author of The Rug Merchant (link provided for those who are looking to read quality fiction that is not about babies), emailed me to ask for tips on replicating this activity for her sister’s shower.

-- Wash and dry the onesies before the party (no fabric softener) to make the designs stick well.
+- Wash and dry the onesies or tee shirts before the party (no fabric softener) to make the designs stick well.

 - Provide stencils, easily found at Michael’s, so that everyone can feel successful in their design ability.

 - Use wax paper as a non-stick surface to put fabric paint on and dab with your paint brushes.
 Also insert a piece of wax paper between the two layers of the clothing so that the artwork does not bleed through.